 The consequences are already becoming apparent, especially in the EU.
-Economic progress is also likely to generate increased demands for "rurality" as people demand more and better space and landscapes within which to both work and play.
-Provision of such ruralities is frequently associated with visions of historic production systems, practices and structures, delivering a new argument in favour of support and protection of at least the more 'backward' (and frequently less prosperous) sections of the agrarian sector - multifunctionality is bred and nurtured as a sustainable reason for farm support systems, again more vigorously proposed and defended in the old world than the new, preconditioned as it is by the preponderance of a native peasant class and associated structures, including the programme dependencies.
-The general logic of the interaction between the joint pursuits of social goods (correcting for genuine market failures through resource transfers) and of rents (pursuit of self-interest by the participants in the policy system) has been well explained by Rausser, 1982.
+Economic progress generates increased demands for "rurality" as people demand more and better space and landscapes within which to both work and play.
+The demands are especially strong in densely populated rich countries (western Europe and Japan).
+Provision of such ruralities is frequently associated with visions of historic farm production systems, practices and structures.
+This perception delivers new arguments in favour of support and protection of at least the more backward or remote (and frequently less prosperous) parts of the agrarian sector.
+Multi-functionality is bred and nurtured as a sustainable reason for farm support systems, again more vigorously proposed and defended in the old world than the new, preconditioned as it is by the preponderance of a native peasant class and associated structures, including the important programme dependencies.